Igor-Lira/bee-empire/README.md

 ## How to run this project

-Run the server for developemnt:
+Run the server for developemnt (You need to have Node and NPM installed:
 ```
 npm install
 ```
 ```
 npm run start
 ```
-Run server using Docker:
+Run server using Docker (You need to have Docker installed):
 ```
-docker-compose up --build
+docker compose up --build
 ```

 Then connect to the client (open the `index.html` file in a navigator)